Foot and Ankle

 Some of the most common orthopaedic problems people have involve areas in the foot and ankle.
 All-Star Orthopaedics and our lead foot and ankle surgeon, Dr. Brian E. Straus, offer a variety of treatments to help you reduce the pain and discomfort associated with injuries or conditions afflicting the feet and ankles.
 We offer only the most advanced techniques and therapies, and we only recommend surgery when all other options have been exhausted.
 If surgery is necessary, our board-certified orthopaedic surgeon can help to improve your condition and get you back to living an active lifestyle.

 Please contact All-Star Orthopaedics to schedule a consultation with our specialists here in the Dallas-Fort Worth, Texas region.
+You can also visit Dr. Straus’ professional site for more information.

 Visit the American Association of Foot and Ankle Surgeons patient education page Foot Care MD for additional topics and information.